 Institution or company

-Primary immunodeficiencies (PID) are a group of rare disorders affecting at least 1 in 350 people in the UK.
-PID include a range of genetic diseases that can mean people are at higher risk of getting life threatening infections, autoimmune diseases and some cancers.
+Primary immunodeficiencies (PID) are a group of rare disorders that affect at least 1 in 350 people in the UK.
+PID encompass a spectrum of genetic diseases that can underlie susceptibility to life threatening infections, autoimmune diseases and some cancers.
 Variability in PID symptoms and severity makes it challenging to achieve the specific diagnoses required for the care of individual patients.
 Recently, it was shown that combining clinical and genetic knowledge of 886 PID patients reveals novel genetic causes and aids diagnosis.